AusSRC/FLASH/chad/README.md

 ## Database setup
-Once postgresql is installed, set a password for the postgres user, modify /etc/postgres/12/main/pg_hba.conf to allow md5 method (instead of peer) for the postges user, and edit the password set in the files in the chad-main/modules directory.
+Once postgresql is installed, set a password for the postgres user, modify /etc/postgres/12/main/pg_hba.conf to allow md5 method (instead of peer) for the postgres user, and edit the password set in the files in the chad-main/modules directory.

 ## point postgres to external drive (optional)